sbabcoc/JUnit-Foundation/README.md

 Get the test class associated with the specified framework method.
 * `LifecycleHooks.getTestClassOf(Object runner)`
 Get the test class object associated with the specified parent runner.
+* `LifecycleHooks.getAtomicTestOf(Object runner)`
+Get the atomic test object for the specified class runner.

 ###### Exploring the Test Run Hierarchy
 ```java